victoriaDewitt/ecommerce-tcg/README.md

-# 🛒 TCG Store API
+# 🛒 TCG Store API – Spring Boot REST Backend for E-commerce

-REST API developed with Spring Boot to manage products for a Trading Card Game store.
+REST API built with Spring Boot for managing products in a Trading Card Game (TCG) e-commerce system.
+Designed to serve as a backend service for frontend applications.

 ---